310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 <th>(…Why did you hide, me!?)</th>

-<th>(Ahh, he’s leaving… Seems like he’s meeting up with the rest of the Eccentrics to go hang out somewhere…)</th>
+<th>(Ahh, Shinkai-kun’s leaving… Seems like he’s meeting up with the rest of the Eccentrics to go hang out somewhere…)</th>

 <th>(He looks like he’s having fun walking side-by-side with them.)</th>